MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/production/production-order-status-error.md

 ---
 title: Error when changing status from Reported as finished to End
-description: You may receive an error when changing the status of a production order from Reported as finished to End.
-This page explains how to mitigate the issue.
+description: Explains how to mitigate the issue that you may receive an error when changing the status of a production order from Reported as finished to End.
 author: johanhoffmann
 ms.date: 06/24/2021
 ms.topic: troubleshooting